 Donald S. Burris, From Tragedy to Triumph in the Pursuit of Looted Art: Altmann, Benningson, Portrait of Wally, Von Saher and Their Progeny, 15 J. Marshall Rev. Intell.
 Prop.
 L. 394 (2016)

-Comparative and Foreign Law Commons, Criminal Law Commons, Entertainment, Arts, and Sports Law Commons, Intellectual Property Law Commons, International Law Commons, International Trade Law Commons, Law and Society Commons, Military, War, and Peace Commons, Property Law and Real Estate Commons, Science and Technology Law Commons
+Comparative and Foreign Law Commons, Criminal Law Commons, Cultural Heritage Law Commons, Entertainment, Arts, and Sports Law Commons, Intellectual Property Law Commons, International Law Commons, International Trade Law Commons, Law and Society Commons, Military, War, and Peace Commons, Property Law and Real Estate Commons, Science and Technology Law Commons